3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/docs/usage.md

 #### 💠Show desktop button

 At the bottom right there is a button to show the desktop.
+It can be used instead of `Show desktop` on the taskbar.
 The button size can be adjusted in the settings screen.

 ![Show desktop button](img/desktopBtn01.png)